Mexico City Metro Line 5: Ridership

 According to the data provided by the authorities since the 2000s, Line 5 is one of the least used of the system.
 In 2019, the line registered 86,512,999 entrances, averaging 237,021 commuters per day.
-Pantitlán is the busiest station on the line—and one of the busiest of the system—averaging 100,260 entrances that year; in contrast Consulado, Hangares and Valle Gómez stations averaged fewer than 5,000 passengers per year and consistently rank among the least used on the Metro network.
+Pantitlán is the busiest station on the line—and one of the busiest of the system—averaging 100,260 entrances that year; in contrast, Consulado, Hangares and Valle Gómez stations averaged fewer than 5,000 passengers per day and consistently rank among the least used on the Metro network.